History (HI)

 Specialized topics of world history (not US or European history) not normally covered in-depth by the history curriculum.
 May be repeated for credit with a different topic.
 Not open to students who have earned credits for HI 3820.
 World Group.
 (GACO)

 Students apply historical skills and knowledge to work activities as determined by the student, a supervising faculty member, and a site supervisor.
-Expectations usually include 40 hours per credit, including onsite time, documentation of activities, and possible background reading and writing.
-Repeatable for a maximum of two enrollments.
+Expectations include 40 hours per credit, including on-site time, documentation, and background reading and writing.
+16 credits including credits earned in HI 4001.
 Pass/No Pass.
+Springs, Falls, Summers, Winterims.
 Instructor permission required.

 HI 4455 History Capstone Seminar (4)